aaronparker/aaronparker.github.io/_posts/2023-04-09-support-frontline-workers-on-shared-virtual-desktops.md

 Viewer mode is supported for version 1902 or later of Word, Excel, and PowerPoint, and version 2005 or later of Project and Visio.
 At the time of writing, the latest supported version of the Microsoft 365 Apps is 2202.
 Given the [recent vulnerability in Outlook](https://msrc.microsoft.com/blog/2023/03/microsoft-mitigates-outlook-elevation-of-privilege-vulnerability/), all environments should be current and be able to use viewer mode.

-To optimise the solution outlined in this article, it's important to be on current version, because:
+To optimise the solution outlined in this article, it is important to have deployed a current version of the Microsoft 365 Apps, because:

 > For version 2205 and later, if viewer mode is enabled, but the user has a license for the product, such as Visio, then the user will have an activated, fully functional version of that product.
 The other unlicensed products on the device, such as Project, will remain in viewer mode.
 {:.lead}